paryxyt/REO/README.md

 # REO: A Relative-Entropy Optimization Solver
 This repository is authored and maintained by Parikshit Shah and Venkat Chandrasekaran.
+This repository is currently under construction.

 The relative entropy function in a jointly convex function that appears in a diverse set of applications.
 Many optimization problems of interest involve the relative entropy cone (or equivalently, the exponential cone).
 In this code base we implement an interior-point method for solving relative entropy optimization problems.